 I'm smart.
 I'm funny.
 I'm sarcastic and I love to snark.
 I'm articulate, well-read, and always interested in learning new things.
 I go through books like some people go through food.
 I've had some of my short stories published.
 (This is significantly less impressive than it sounds.)
 One of the things that attracts me to people, both romantically and platonically, is how well they use language, and whether they can make me laugh.
 I'm silly, geeky, computer-savvy, game-friendly, and open to a great many more nerd-shaped things.
 I'm not really into fandoms, but I do like talking about the books, shows, and movies I enjoy, and a lot of my friends are into fandom, so I'm good at rolling with that.
 Despite my health stuff, I have a good life with good people in it -- I keep busier than you'd think.

 I'm sexually experienced and adventurous; I help run sex education forums/communities/workshops and helping people in that department is very important to me.
-I'm into girls, boys, TG, and whatever else people want to throw at me outside of the gender binary.
+I'm into cis girls, cis boys, trans*, and whatever else people want to throw at me outside of the gender binary.
 I am not possessive and do not have jealousy issues.
-(I do, however, have some good experience with the poly side of things, if that's a factor for you.
-I am primarily a monogamous creature, but so long as everyone is being responsible about it, my partner doesn't have to be.
-Come as you are.)
+I'm in a poly triad and I know non-monogamy is a major dealbreaker for a lot of people, but it's actually a pretty normal, boring, stable relationship in just about every other way, and that's how I like things.
+You can be a monogamous person, or not.
+Come as you are.

 Aaaaand now the bad: